flutter/website/src/release/breaking-changes/context-menus.md

 allows any Flutter widget to be used as a context menu.

 ## Description of change
-Context menus are now built via the `contextMenuBuilder` parameter, which has been added to all text-editing and text-selection widgets.
+Context menus are now built from the `contextMenuBuilder` parameter, which has been added to all text-editing and text-selection widgets.
 If one is not provided, then Flutter just sets it to a default that builds the correct context menu for the given platform.
 All of these default widgets are exposed to users